 The student JEDI Council is composed of graduate and undergraduate students working together (and with the JEDI Departmental Commitee) to bring about change for greater justice, equity, diversity and Inclusion in our department and the geosciences in general.
 You can access their website (coming soon here).

-GEMSS (Geoscience enrichment and Mentoring for Students by Students)
+GEMSS (Geoscience Enrichment and Mentoring for Students by Students)

-Our department was one of the first 13 selected by the American Geological Union to join its Bridge program during its inaugural year (see announcement).
+Our department was one of the first 13 selected by the American Geophysical Union to join its Bridge program during its inaugural year (see announcement).
 AGU's Bridge program, part of the Inclusive Graduate Education Network, is dedicated to advancing the Earth and space sciences through increased representation of Hispanics, African Americans, American Indians, Pacific Islanders, Alaska Natives, and Native Hawaiians in geoscience graduate programs.

 UCSB Earth Science is a member of the California Consortium for Inclusive Doctoral Education, a partnership of faculty and administrators across doctoral programs at six California Universities, who aim to diversify the demographic composition of their programs.

 We no longer require (or will accept) GRE scores.
 Although this change may not be reflected on all of department materials, it is effective as of Fall 2020.